-As the FCC and the courts have often held, Congress intended that the term "telecommunications service," as used throughout the Communications Act, would apply only to "common carriers" of "telecommunications" - i.e., to entities that hold themselves out as being willing to transmit the information of all potential customers indifferently, on the same terms and conditions.29 In contrast, "private carriers" of "telecommunications" are entities that negotiate carriage agreements individually on a case-by-case basis.30
+As the FCC and the courts have often held, Congress intended that the term "telecommunications service," as used throughout the Communications Act, would apply only to "common carriers" of "telecommunications" - i.e., to entities that hold themselves out as being willing to transmit the information of all potential customers indifferently, on the same terms and conditions.25 In telecommunications services, except that such term does not include aggregators of telecommunications services (as defined in section 226).
+A telecommunications carrier shall be treated as a common carrier under this Act only to the extent that it is engaged in providing telecommunications services, except that the Commission shall determine whether the provision of fixed and mobile satellite service shall be treated as common carriage."
+47 U.S.C. § 153(44).